-freeze [zone [class [view]]] Suspend updates to a dynamic zone.
+- freeze [zone [class [view]]] Suspend updates to a dynamic zone.
 If no zone is specified, then all zones are suspended.
 This allows manual edits to be made to a zone normally updated by dynamic update.
-It also causes changes in the journal file to be synced into the master file.
-All dynamic update attempts will be refused while the zone is frozen.

-thaw [zone [class [view]]] Enable updates to a frozen dynamic zone.
+It also causes changes in the journal file to be synced into the master and the journal file to be removed.
+All dynamic update attempts will be refused while the zone is frozen. - thaw [zone [class [view]]] Enable updates to a frozen dynamic zone.
 If no zone is specified, then all frozen zones are enabled.
 This causes the server to reload the zone from disk, and re-enables dynamic updates after the load has completed.
 After a zone is thawed, dynamic updates will no longer be refused.
-If the zone has changed and the ixfr-from-differences option is in use, then the journal file will be updated to reflect changes in the zone.
-Otherwise, if the zone has changed, any existing journal file will be removed.